JoshCheek/graphql_vs_sql/README.md

 Post = Struct.new :id, :title, :body, :comments
 ```

-Next, we'll load the code that tells GraphQL about our types and wires our
+Next, load the code that tells GraphQL about our types, and resolver.
-resolver into place.
-Then we'll query the GraphQL schema we created.
+Then query the GraphQL schema it created.
-GraphQL maped the query to the resolver, provided the id of `123`, and returned the resolver's post.
+We see that GraphQL maped the query to the resolver,
+provided the id of `123`, and returned the resolver's post.

 ```ruby
 require_relative 'wire_up_graphql'